System Design Space

 WSL / WSL2

-Contribution: Linux userland and then Linux-kernel inside Windows
+Contribution: Linux environments and then a Linux kernel inside Windows

 2020